UbuntuHtml5Team/ubuntu-webapp-packager/README.md

 When using the Command Line Interface, a configuration file (written in JSON) must be provided.
 The correct syntax is the following:

-packager -s *source directory* -d *destination directory* *configuration file*
+packager *configuration file \<options\>*

 The configuration file is mandatory and must be provided.
 It must be a correct JSON file following the format described below.
-The source directory and destination directory should be provided if the properties are absent from the configuration file.
-If they are specified in both the configuration and as an argument, the argument value will be used.
+Additional options can also be passed:

+- *--source*: Source directory that contains the web application files to be packaged (overrides the one defined in the configuration)
+- *--dest*: Destination directory where the generated click package will be saved (overrides the one defined in the configuration)
+- *--inspector*: Enable the remote inspector, a port can be specified using *--inspector (port number)*, 9221 is used by default.
+- *--verbose*: Enable the verbose mode providing additional logs when running the packager.

 # Configuration File